UGC Creator Invoice Processing: Brand AP Guide

 Campaign-code extraction is a good example of why creator invoices need specialized handling.
 Some creators include the campaign name in the header.
 Others bury it in the line item description, use an internal nickname the brand does not recognize, or leave it off entirely because the account manager already "knows what it is for."
 If that reference is not captured and normalized at intake, finance has to reconstruct the link manually by checking email threads, briefs, or creator-management tools.
 At scale, that becomes one of the biggest sources of delay and approval error.

 Once the campaign reference is standardized, the team can compare the invoice against the contracted deliverables and rights approvals.
 Does the invoice include one TikTok and one raw footage package, or did the creator also bill for paid usage?
 Does the exclusivity fee match the approved duration?
 Was whitelisting approved for one market or several?
-These are not edge-case legal questions.
+These are the same control questions finance teams face in artist-fee invoice reconciliation for promoter and agency payments, even though creator work adds more variation in deliverables and usage terms.
 They are practical payment questions because they determine whether the invoice total reflects the work and rights the brand actually authorized.

 This matching step is even more important for agencies.
 An agency may receive creator invoices on behalf of several brand clients, then need to apply client coding, campaign attribution, and rebill logic before the cost is fully reconciled.
-In that environment, extraction is not the last step.
-It is the data foundation for the downstream advertising agency invoice reconciliation workflow for campaign delivery and billing checks, where finance and client-service teams need a common record of what was invoiced and why.
+The rebill side of that work - turning creator and platform costs into client-facing invoices under pass-through, markup, or commission models - is its own reconciliation problem, covered in agency platform invoice reconciliation for client billing.
+In that environment, extraction is the data foundation for advertising agency invoice reconciliation, where finance and client-service teams need a common record of what was invoiced and why.

 Tax tracking belongs in the same operational lane, but it should stay narrow.
 The point is not to turn creator invoice processing into a full 1099 guide.
 It is to make sure the creator identity fields and year-to-date payment records stay consistent enough for contractor reporting.
 According to IRS guidance on collecting Form W-9 information and applying 24% backup withholding for contractors, the first step when paying an independent contractor is to have the contractor complete Form W-9, and backup withholding on nonemployee compensation is 24% if the required taxpayer identification number is not provided.
 That matters because an invoice can be approved commercially while still being incomplete from a contractor-tax standpoint.